 Amplitude and phase transfer (optional)

 “amplitude transfer path” and “phase transfer path” are paths to the CSV files with 2D frequency-amplitude transfers relative to the nominal DC ratio.
 Both amplitude and phase transfers can have different frequency and amplitude axes.
 If these corrections(s) are not defined, TWM will use value of 1 for “amplitude transfer path” and value 0 for “phase transfer path”.
+User should always define the correction down to zero frequency in order to make algorithms requiring DC value work!

 Format of the CSV table for amplitude transfer: